argoproj/argo-workflows/docs/running-locally.md

 make argoexec-image TARGET_PLATFORM=linux/arm64,linux/amd64
 ```

 !!!
-Note "expected 'package', found signal..."
-If you see this error, you need to set git `core.symlinks=true`, just run `git config --global core.symlinks true` or `git -c core.symlinks=true clone`.
+Note "Error `expected 'package', found signal_darwin`"
+    You may see this error if symlinks are not configured for your `git` installation.
+    Run `git config core.symlinks true` to correct this.

 To also start the API on <http://localhost:2746>: